laristra/portage/doc/concepts.md

 ![Candidates are in yellow.](doxygen/images/search.svg)

-portage has several search algorithms with varying degrees of sophistication/speed.
+Portage has several search algorithms with varying degrees of sophistication/speed.
 These are the search methods for meshes:

 - Portage::SearchSimple - 2d, bounding box search